cherishh/tanstack-start-on-cf-worker/README.md

   - [x] added cloudflare KV also
 - [x] add logging/sentry
 - [ ] check AI stuff - having network issues now
-  - [ ] ~~integrate with ai sdk~~ cuz you-know-why, network issue cant solve. which means cant use ai sdk. have to use official apis.
+  - [ ] ~~integrate with ai sdk~~ cuz you-know-why, network issue cant solve for now. which means cant use ai sdk. have to use official apis. - this one only applies to me.
+I live in China mainland.
-  - [ ] add llm page
-  - [ ] add db relationship
   - [ ] MCP use
 - [ ] sitemap
 - [ ] ~~add analytics/posthog~~ not working for now, find other product